 Bora Bora is in the South Pacific.
 Boracay is in Malay Aklan, Visaya.
 The residents and locals will be even friendlier towards you if you call the island by its correct name.

 2. It is illegal to remove sand or pebbles from any of Boracay’s beaches.
 The Municipal Ordinance 310, bans people from taking sand, pebbles or shells from ANY of the Island’s Beaches and imposes strict penalties and fines (2,500PHP for first offence, OR 1-3 Months imprisonment, depending on the Courts Decision) on those caught doing so.

-3. Smoking is also banned on Boracay’s White Beach.
-Violators face a 1,000PHP Fine and/or imprisonment if caught more than once.
-Where tourists are enjoying a meal on the beach front, they are encouraged to move to the beach path in order to smoke.
-Please do not drop your cigarette butts on the sand or ground, dispose of them and ANY litter responsibly, so everyone can enjoy Boracay.
+3. Smoking is now banned in the Philippines unless it is within designated Smoking Areas.
+Violators face a 1,000PHP Fine and/or imprisonment if caught smoking on the beach or in areas which are not designated smoking areas, more than once.
+Please do not just drop your cigarette butts on the floor.
+Dispose of them, and ANY litter, responsibly so everyone can enjoy Boracay.